Tommy's PregnancyHub

 You may have postnatal depression if you have:

-• problems sleeping, such as having trouble getting back to sleep after caring for your baby at night, even when the baby is asleep and you’re feeling exhausted
+- problems sleeping, such as having trouble getting back to sleep after caring for your baby at night, even when your baby is asleep and you’re feeling exhausted

 If you’re feeling like you want to die, it’s important to tell someone.
 This could be a family member, friend, your GP or midwife.
 You can also call the Samaritans on 116 123.

-"I came home on day three or four and the moment I walked into the house I burst into tears.
+"I came home on day 3 or 4 and the moment I walked into the house I burst into tears.
 I got the same anxiety feeling, the feeling I wasn't going to be able to cope with this."

 Very common.
-More than 1 in every 10 new mothers experience postnatal depression within a year of giving birth.
-New fathers can get postnatal depression, too.
+More than 1 in every 10 women and birthing people get postnatal depression within a year of giving birth.
+New fathers and partners can get postnatal depression too.

 You may be more likely to get postnatal depression if you have:

 Tell your midwife, health visitor or doctor how you feel.
-Some women feel very distressed or guilty at feeling low at a time when everyone expects them to be happy.
-Remember that healthcare professionals won’t judge you.
-They understand that depression is a mental health condition.
-It is not your fault, or something that you just need to ‘get over’ or move on from.
+They understand that depression is a mental health condition and will not judge you.
 They will focus on helping you find the right treatment and support so you can take care of yourself and your baby.

 If you find it difficult to talk about your thoughts and feelings, you could write down what you want to say first, or you may want to have someone with you.
 The important thing is to let someone know so that you can get the right help as soon as possible.